KrishNalam/cadmus.krishnalam.com/README.md

 - Only use branches, do not commit to main
 - Setup styling, linters, and formatters - understand why we use Prettier, and the setup of ESLint
 - Do not take shortcuts, this is the time to learn the right way to do things
+- If you wrote it, you own it.
+That means any issues that arise from your code are your responsibility to fix. (exceptions will occur)